Ali-Karaki/Accessibility-Workshop/README.md

 Games can be designed with accessibility features to make them playable for people with different abilities.
 Here are some examples of accessibility features that can be implemented in games:

-- Customizable controls: Games can be designed with customizable controls that allow players to map game actions to buttons or keys that are easier for them to use.
+- Customizable controls: allow players to map game actions to buttons or keys that are easier for them to use.
 This is especially useful for players with physical disabilities who may have difficulty using standard game controllers.
-For example, the game "Celeste" allows players to customize the button mappings for every action in the game.
+- Adjustable Difficulty Levels: allow players to modify settings, such as slowing down the game speed, granting invincibility to accommodate various skill levels and cognitive abilities.
-- Audio cues: Games can incorporate audio cues to provide information to players who are visually impaired.
-For example, a game might use sound effects to indicate when the player has successfully completed a task or reached a certain location.
+- Audio cues: incorporate audio cues to provide information to players who are visually impaired.
+For example, a game might use sound effects to indicate when the player has successfully completed a task.
-- Subtitles or closed captioning: Games can be designed with subtitles or closed captioning to make the dialogue and other audio content accessible to players who are deaf or hard of hearing.
-For example, the game "The Last of Us Part II" includes a robust closed captioning system that provides text descriptions of all the game's dialogue and sound effects.
+- Subtitles: make the dialogue and other audio content accessible to players who are deaf or hard of hearing.
+Subtitles include sound effects.

 ## Embedded software